cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

     print(i)
 end

-// The expression changing the loop control variable is too complex: i = 0 while i < 1000 i = 2 * i + 1
+// The expression changing the loop control variable is too complex.
+// (Rewriting the assignment to i *= 2, i += 1 would allow unrolling)
+i = 0
+while i < 1000
+  i = 2 * i + 1